Disease/Disorder

 Definition

-Osteoporosis, the word that means “porous bones,” is a disorder of bone and mineral metabolism characterized by low bone mineral density (BMD), altered bone microarchitecture, and decreased bone strength.
-Osteoporosis makes patients more vulnerable to low energy or fragility fractures.
-The World Health Organization defines osteoporosis as a BMD of 2.5 standard deviations or more below the mean peak bone mass as measured by dual-energy X-ray absorptiometry (DXA).1
+Osteoporosis by definition means “porous bones”.
+Osteoporosis is a disorder of bone and mineral metabolism characterized by low bone mineral density (BMD), altered bone micro-architecture and decreased bone strength.
+This disorder can often make patients more vulnerable to low energy fragility fractures.
+The World Health Organization defines osteoporosis as a BMD of 2.5 standard deviations (SDs) or more below the mean peak bone mass as measured by Dual-Energy X-ray Absorptiometry (DXA).1

 Etiology

-Osteoporosis results from the imbalance of bone formation and resorption.
-Many individuals with central nervous system (CNS) injury, including individuals with brain injury, spinal cord injury (SCI), stroke, multiple sclerosis (MS), Parkinson’s disease (PD), cerebral palsy (CP), and brain tumors, are at risk for osteoporosis.
+Osteoporosis is caused by an imbalance of bone formation and resorption.
+Patients with central nervous system (CNS) injury are at risk of osteoporosis.
+These patients include those living with brain injury, spinal cord injury (SCI), stroke, multiple sclerosis (MS), Parkinson’s disease (PD), cerebral palsy (CP) and spinal cord/brain tumors.

 Epidemiology including risk factors and primary prevention

 The incidence and risk factors vary in different CNS injury states.
-Following brain injury, among individuals who face significant ambulation challenges, over 40% develop osteopenia and over 20% osteoporosis.
-Factors include inflammatory stress, pituitary dysfunction, and anti-epileptic medications.
-4
+Following a brain injury individuals may face significant ambulation challenges and prolonged immobility.
+Accordingly, > 40% of these patients develop osteopenia and >20% develop osteoporosis.
+In this population contributing factors to development of osteopenia/osteoporosis include inflammatory stress, pituitary dysfunction and anti-epileptic medications.
+5

-MS, an autoimmune condition, is characterized by inflammatory phase (with plaques formed) then relapsing remitting phase (axon damage).
-Both phases are associated with bone loss, but there is a notable increase in osteopenia and osteoporosis in the relapsing remitting phase.
-Factors include decreased ambulation, steroid use, and vitamin D deficiency.2
+Multiple Sclerosis is an autoimmune condition characterized by an inflammatory phase (with plaques formed) and a relapsing remitting phase (axonal damage occurs).
+Both phases are associated with bone loss.
+However, there is a notable increase in osteopenia and osteoporosis in the relapsing remitting phase.
+Contributing factors include decreased ambulation, steroid use and vitamin D deficiency.3

-PD, a neurodegenerative basal ganglia syndrome, has been associated with bone loss and increased osteoporosis risk, particularly in women.
-Factors include weight loss/ poor nutrition, vitamin D deficiency, decreased muscle strength, and use of dopaminergic medications.2
+Parkinson’s Disease is a neurodegenerative basal ganglia syndrome.
+It has been associated with bone loss and increased risk of developing osteoporosis, particularly in women.
+Contributing factors include weight loss, poor nutrition, vitamin D deficiency, decreased muscle strength and the use of dopaminergic medications.3

-In CP, which can result in difficulties with movement, posture, and balance, more than 30% of people have difficulty walking.
+In Cerebral Palsy results in difficulties with movement, posture and balance.
+More than 30% of these patients have difficulty walking.
 Up to 90% of individuals with CP have lower than normal bone density levels.
-Factors include altered nutrition, non-weightbearing status, late-onset puberty, and use of anticonvulsants.9
+Contributing factors include altered nutrition, non-weightbearing status, late-onset puberty and the use of anticonvulsants.11

-Brain tumors are heterogeneous, and it is difficult to estimate the incidence of osteoporosis in affected people.
-However, it but seems clear that bone health can be affected in this vulnerable population.
-Contributing factors include use of antiepileptic medications, glucocorticoids, anticoagulants, radiation therapy, and hemiplegia.10
+Although, brain tumors are heterogeneous, and therefore it is difficult to estimate the incidence of osteoporosis in this affected population, factors that contribute to osteoporosis include the use of antiepileptic medications, glucocorticoids, anticoagulants, radiation therapy and hemiplegia.12

-For all these diverse CNS conditions, primary prevention includes optimizing overall health and nutrition.
-Mobilization, including weight-bearing exercises, should be included whenever possible.3
+Primary prevention for these CNS conditions includes optimizing overall health and nutrition.
+Mobilization, including weight-bearing exercises should be included in a therapeutic plan as much as possible.4

 Patho-anatomy/physiology

-The skeleton is constantly remodeling, allowing us to maintain calcium homeostasis.
-During the normal remodeling process, new bone is laid down by osteoblasts, which synthesize and mineralize new bone.
+The skeleton is constantly remodeling in order to maintain calcium homeostasis.
+During the normal remodeling process new bone is laid down by osteoblasts, which synthesize and mineralize new bone.
 The new bone replaces the bone that is milled by osteoclasts, the cells that resorb mineralized bone matrices.
-This process is regulated by hormones, growth factors, response to mechanical forces, and overall physiological status.
-2,3
+This process is regulated by hormones, growth factors, response to mechanical forces and overall physiological status.
+3,4

-With age there’s net bone loss due to increased osteoclasts or decreased osteoblast activity.
-Immobility, and associated changes in lack of normal weight-bearing forces on the body, can hasten bone loss too.
-Calcium loss, which occurs during immobility, is another important factor.3,4
+As we age, net bone loss is due to increased osteoclasts or decreased osteoblast activity.
+Immobility and lack of normal weight-bearing forces on the body can hasten bone loss too.
+Calcium loss occurs during immobility and is another important contributing factor.4,5

-In CNS injury, when there is decreased weight-bearing, reduced mechanical stress on bone results.
+In CNS injury decreased weight-bearing activity causes reduced mechanical stress on bone.
 This situation inhibits osteoblast-mediated bone formation and accelerates osteoclast-mediated bone resorption.
-CNS injuries can also trigger immune cells to release inflammatory mediators and activate osteoclasts, leading to bone loss.
-CNS injury can affect cognition and put individuals at risk for falling, which can affect bone health.
-Changes in nutritional status also occur commonly in CNS injury.11
+CNS injuries can also trigger immune cells to release inflammatory mediators and activate osteoclasts which leads to bone loss.
+CNS injury can affect cognition as well.
+This may put individuals at risk for falling, which in turn can affect bone health.
+Changes in nutritional status that can affect bone health also commonly occur in CNS injury.13

-In brain injury, changes to the normal process include alteration of growth hormone-insulin growth factor (GH-IGF-1) axis, impaired thyroid and gonadal function (Bell 2013).
-Increased parathyroid hormone (PTH) levels can cause compensatory mobilization of calcium stores from bone.4 If PTH is suppressed, less calcium is absorbed in the gut and less vitamin D is produced.12 Low serum vitamin D levels also negatively affect bone formation.
-Medications, such as anticonvulsants phenytoin and carbamezapine that affect cytochrome P450 system, like lead to increased conversion of vitamin D to inactive form, leaving less biologically active vitamin D to help build new bone.4,11
+In patients with brain injury changes to the normal process of bone remodeling include alteration of growth hormone-insulin growth factor (GH-IGF-1) axis, impaired thyroid function and impaired gonadal function.4 Increased parathyroid hormone (PTH) levels can cause compensatory mobilization of calcium stores from bone.5 If PTH is suppressed, less calcium is absorbed in the gut and less vitamin D is produced.14 Low serum vitamin D levels also negatively affect bone formation.
+Medications such as anticonvulsants including phenytoin and carbamazepine can lead to increased conversion of vitamin D to its inactive form which leads to less biologically active vitamin D to help build new bone.5,13

-Osteoporosis in SCI is also mediated by hormonal changes, including PTH and thyroid hormones, and blunted sympathetic activity.
-These autonomic changes cause dilation of bony intravenous shunts and vascular stasis which is thought to contribute to an imbalance of bone formation and resorption.13
+Osteoporosis in SCI is also mediated by hormonal changes, including PTH, thyroid hormones and sympathetic activity.
+These autonomic changes cause dilation of bony intravenous shunts and vascular stasis, which contributes to an imbalance of bone formation and resorption.15

-Bone loss after stroke in the early phase seems to be caused by increased bone resorption in the setting of muscle weakness, since it occurs on the paretic side.
-Later cases of bone loss seem related to the degree of paresis and vitamin D levels.6
+Bone loss after in the early phase of a stroke can be caused by increased bone resorption in the setting of muscle weakness on the paretic side.
+In the later phases of a stroke, bone loss is suspected to be related to the degree of paresis and vitamin D levels.7

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-Disease progression differs by the type of CNS injury but there are some commonalities.
-The rate of bone loss is greater sooner after injury and during periods of immobility.
-Bone loss is also more likely during periods of physiologic stress, in times when nutrition status is sub-optimal, and when individuals are on medications that affect bone health.4
+Disease progression differs by the type of CNS injury, however there are common trends amongst CNS injuries.
+For example, the rate of bone loss is greater soon after the initial injury and during periods of immobility.
+Bone loss is also more likely during periods of physiological stress, when nutrition status is sub-optimal and when patients are on medications that affect bone health.5

-In the acute phase of SCI, when osteoclast activity far outpaces osteoblasts and bone turnover is rampant, imbalance between calcium absorption and excretion can occur.
-Hypercalcemia and hypercalcinuria are generally seen between weeks 4 and 8 post-injury.
-If left untreated, these can lead to complications like dehydration, personality changes, calcium nephrolithiasis, renal insufficiency.12
+In the acute phase of SCI osteoclast activity outpaces osteoblast activity.
+This leads to rampant bone turnover leading to an imbalance between calcium absorption and excretion.
+Hypercalcemia and hypercalcinuria are generally seen 4-6 weeks post-injury.
+If left untreated, this increase in calcium can lead to complications such as dehydration, personality changes, calcium nephrolithiasis and renal insufficiency.14

-Patients with SCI experience most bone loss in the first 12 months.
+Patients with SCI experience most of the bone loss in the first 12 months from the initial injury.
 After that, bone loss continues but at a slower rate.
 Individuals with motor complete SCI have regional bone loss of almost 1% of bone mineral density per week for the first several months post injury.
-By 10-12 years after injury, the pelvis and lower extremities suffer approximately 50% bone demineralization, and 21% in the upper extremities, but there may be a net gain in the trunk.8
+By 10-12 years after injury, the pelvis and lower extremities suffer approximately 50% bone demineralization and the upper extremities suffer approximately 21% bone demineralization.
+In contrast, there may be a net gain in the trunk.9

-In stroke, bone loss reaches a maximum at 4 months and then stabilizes.
-Recovery of bone density has been seen in patients who recover ambulation.6,14
+In stroke patients, bone loss reaches a maximum at 4 months.
+After 4 months, bone loss stabilizes.
+Bone density recovery has been seen in patients who regain ability to ambulate.7,16

 Individuals with progressive MS have more severe bone loss than those with a relapsing-remitting disease course.
-Their bone loss is also greater during acute flares of the disease.2
+Their bone loss is also greater during acute flares of the disease.3

 Specific secondary or associated conditions and complications

-Fracture is the major complication of osteoporosis.
-Decreases in BMD are directly linked to an increased risk for fracture.
-Of note, for every decrease of one standard deviation below control subjects for BMD at the hip, the risk for hip fracture increases 2-3 times.
-Older adults experience bone loss related to age itself, so age is also a risk factor for osteoporosis.
+Fractures are a major complication of osteoporosis.
+Decreases in BMD are directly linked to an increased risk for fractures.
+Of note, for every decrease of one standard deviation below control subjects for BMD at the hip, the risk for hip fracture increases 2-3 times.25 Older adults experience bone loss related to age itself.
+As such, age is also a risk factor for osteoporosis.
 More than 50% of women and 20% of men over 50 will sustain a fragility fracture.
 1 These numbers are compounded by the effects of CNS injury.
-Morbidity due to fractures is greater among people with disability than in rest of population.4 The total annual cost for osteoporotic fractures in the US has been estimated to be $20 billion dollars.1 It is possible that not every fracture, including those sustained by patients who also have CNS injuries, are counted and that this estimate is low.
+Morbidity due to fractures is greater among people with disability compared to the general population.5 The total annual cost for osteoporotic fractures in the US has been estimated to be $20 billion dollars.1 It is possible that not every fracture, including those sustained by patients who also have CNS injuries, are counted and that this estimate is low.

-Fractures can in turn lead to more morbidity, mortality, and health care costs.
+Fractures can in turn lead to more morbidity, mortality and health care costs.
 Pain and structural changes can result from one or multiple fragility fractures.
-Multiple thoracic fractures can cause restrictive lung disease and lumbar fractures can change the abdominal anatomy leading to pain and constipation.1 These can all present major setbacks to individuals with CNS injuries.
+Multiple thoracic fractures can cause restrictive lung disease.
+Lumbar fractures can change abdominal anatomy leading to pain and constipation.1 These can all present major setbacks to individuals with CNS injuries.

-The situation is especially significant in SCI.
-More than 50% of people with motor complete SCI experience an osteoporotic fracture at some point following their injury, with most fractures occurring in distal femur and proximal tibia.5 Individuals with SCI are more than 100 times more likely to have a fracture by the age of 50 than the general population.
-The most common cause of fracture after SCI is falling from wheelchair.
-People with SCI can sustain fractures during low impact activities including transferring from bed to chair, being turned in bed, and low speed traffic crashes.8,15 The most common sites are the femoral shaft and proximal tibia.
-Fractures then put individuals with SCI at risk for more complications, including altered fracture healing, osteomyelitis, cellulitis, pressure ulcers, lower limb amputation, autonomic dysreflexia, and premature death.5,8
+The situation is especially significant in SCI patients.
+More than 50% of people with motor complete SCI experience an osteoporotic fracture at some point following their injury.
+Most fractures occur in the distal femur and proximal tibia.6 yes.
+The most common cause of fracture after SCI is falling from a wheelchair.
+People with SCI can sustain fractures during low impact activities including transferring from bed to chair, turning in a bed and low speed traffic crashes.9,17 Fractures then put individuals with SCI at risk for more complications, including altered fracture healing, osteomyelitis, cellulitis, pressure ulcers, lower limb amputation, autonomic dysreflexia and premature death.6,9

-Following stroke, in the setting of non-ambulatory status, individuals have lower bone mass and a risk of fracture up to 7 times that of healthy individuals of comparable age.
-Fractures more commonly involve the plegic side and are associated with the development of additional strokes, increased mortality, increased hospital length of stay, and fewer discharges home.6
+Following stroke, in the setting of a non-ambulatory status, individuals have lower bone mass and a risk of fracture up to 7 times than that of healthy individuals of comparable age.
+Fractures more commonly involve the plegic side and are associated with the development of additional strokes, increased mortality, increased hospital length of stay, and fewer discharges to home.7

-Individuals with Parkinson’s disease have a higher incidence of fractures, notably in the hip, lumbar spine, and femoral neck, than the general population.
-They have noted to experience significant declines in functional independence after fracture.2
+Individuals with Parkinson’s disease have a higher incidence of fractures notably in the hip, lumbar spine and femoral neck compared to the general population.
+These patients have been noted to experience significant decline in functional independence after a fracture.2

 Essentials of Assessment